 Black Horse London Pub

 More public hallway than public house, the Black Horse packs acres of fun into its 136 square feet of floor space.
-The bar boasts only nine stools; the food menu consists of a cheese plate; there is sometimes one cask beer; and the remaining bottled and canned stock is iced in a claw-foot bathtub behind the bar.
+The bar has nine barstools and one cask beer—the remaining bottled and canned stock is iced in a claw-foot bathtub behind the bar.
 What more could you want?
-Whether it's the pint-sized space or the winning choreography of James and Cassandra, who work the bar, the place fosters conviviality, conversation, and the inevitable 1-4-24 dice game.
-Other items to note before visiting: Cell phone use is forbidden, men are expected to give up their seats to women, and the bar is cash only. // 1514 Union St, (Cow Hollow) blackhorselondon.com
+Whether it's the pint-sized space or the winning choreography of James and Cassandra who work the bar, the place fosters conviviality, conversation, and the inevitable 1-4-24 dice game.
+Other items to note before visiting: Cell phone use is forbidden, men are expected to give up their seats to women, the bar is open every day, and accepts cash or Venmo only. // 1514 Union St. (Cow Hollow), blackhorselondon.com

-This modern but comfortable gastropub slips into this mid-Market Twitter-hood like a Kia into a Carmatrix.
-In addition to offering a rotating selection of 25 California beers on tap, the kitchen cranks out a wide selection of pickled veggies, deviled eggs, cheese and charcuterie plates, Impossible Burgers, and duck fat fries. // 1230 Market St (Civic Center), fermlabsf.com
+This modern but comfortable gastropub slips into the mid-Market Twitter hood like a Kia into a Carmatrix.
+In addition to offering a rotating selection of 22 California beers, ciders and hard kombuchas on tap, the kitchen cranks out a wide selection of seasonal pickled veggies, deviled eggs, cheese and charcuterie plates, Impossible Burgers, and duck fat fries. // 1230 Market St. (Civic Center), fermlabsf.com

-The acclaimed Danish brewer's sleek 80-seat beerhall serves a wide selection of their own innovative beers, like the Double Blush Imperial Berliner Weisse, and Big Sky Lullaby-- a hazy imperial IPA--as well as an astonishing collection of foreign and domestic brews.
-The 42 kegs are stored in perfectly chilled coolers and are dispensed precisely using the Flux Capacitor, which infuses each beer with the optimum level of either carbon dioxide or nitrogen.
+Rate Beer ranked this Danish brewery as the 21st best in the world.
+The brewer's sleek 80-seat beerhall serves a wide selection of its own innovative beers like the Double Blush Imperial Berliner Weisse and Big Sky Lullaby, a hazy imperial IPA, as well as an astonishing collection of foreign and domestic brews.
+The 40 kegs are stored in perfectly chilled coolers and are dispensed precisely using the Flux Capacitor, which infuses each beer with the optimum level of either carbon dioxide or nitrogen.
 Mikkeller also stocks more than 100 bottled gems.
-The food menu is meat- and sausage-heavy, all selected to pair with the beers, and the kitchen serves food until 11pm.
-Sour fans should head downstairs and check out the Tivoli Sour Room. // 34 Mason St. (Union Square), mikkellerbar.com
+The food menu is meat- and sausage-heavy, all selected to pair with the beers.
+Sour fans should head downstairs and check out the Tivoli Sour Room. // 34 Mason St. (Tenderloin), mikkeller.com

 The Monk's Kettle

-This renowned Haight Street Mecca for craft beer has great prices, 47 beers on draft--including Pliny the Elder--four on cask, and is topped off by an insane bottle selection.
-Although the bartenders have a reputation for surliness, feel free to ask your neighbors for recommendations, as you can't swing an empty firkin without hitting a beer expert.
-There's no kitchen, but secure a beer and a seat, then go to Rosamunde next door to order an artisan sausage.
-The Toronado also hosts the small but infamous Barley Wine festival in November. // 547 Haight Street, (Lower Haight), toronado.com
+This renowned Haight Street mecca for craft beer has great prices, more than 40 beers on draft, several more on cask, and is topped off by an insane bottle and can selection.
+Although the bartenders have a reputation for surliness, feel free to ask your neighbors for recommendations—you can't swing an empty firkin here without hitting a beer expert. // 547 Haight St. (Lower Haight), toronado.com

-Forty taps of West Coast craft beer, pitchers, a full bar, classic pub grub, and a sunny backyard with communal tables and bike racks make this cash-only Mission dive one of the best day drinking venues in the City.
-Note that the bouncers will readily 86 patrons who do something stupid, illegal, or annoying, which is all the more reason to hang out there. // 99 Valencia St (Mission), facebook.com/zeitgeistsf
+Sixty-four taps of craft beer, pitchers, a full bar, classic pub grub, and a sunny backyard make this Mission dive one of the best day drinking venues in the city.
+Note that the bouncers will readily 86 patrons who do something stupid, illegal, or annoying, which is all the more reason to hang out here. // 199 Valencia St. (Mission), zeitgeistsf.com

 San Francisco's Go-To Beer Stores

 Sure, you can buy beer pretty much anywhere.
-But these stores not only have an extensive selection of craft brews, but equally important, they also employ passionate, knowledgeable, and patient staff who listen to what you want and help steer you appropriately.
+But these stores not only have an extensive selection of craft brews, they also employ passionate, knowledgeable, and patient staff who listen to your preferences to help you find familiar brews or steer you to new ones.

 City Beer Store